-I would advise setting up a glossary or vocabulary of definitions to ensure consistency of terms in your policy documents.
-Policy documents with multiple definitions for a single term, obscure acronyms or technical/professional jargon can cause a great deal of confusion to users, who may inadvertently breach a policy through a lack of understanding about what was meant.
+It is useful to establish a glossary or vocabulary of definitions to ensure consistency of term use in your policy documents.
+Policy documents with multiple words for a single concept, obscure acronyms or technical/professional jargon can cause a great deal of confusion to users, who may inadvertently breach a policy through a lack of understanding about what was meant.
 It is also a major reason so many employees find it difficult to read policy and procedures.
-Write your policy documents in plain English, and avoided jargon, acronyms and abbreviations wherever possible.
-If you must use jargon, make sure the term is clearly defined the way the organisation wants it interpreted so there can be no misunderstanding on the part of those looking for guidance in the document.

-Setting out the roles and responsibilities are essential to an effective policy framework.
+Setting out the roles and responsibilities is essential to an effective policy framework.
 This includes:

 - the need for clear authority for the formulation of policy documents (i.e., delegations of authority);